A: It's not really known how long DVDs will last,

 rather than DVD-Videos, hard disk transfers and more.
 Other

-special requests include recording to tapes, major editing jobs,
+special requests include recording to S-VHS or miniDV rather than DVD,

 sticky or otherwise damaged, and can clean up such tapes in some cases,

-but I do not usually recover water-damaged tapes for example.
-Here is
+but I do not recover water-damaged tapes for example.
+Here is a

 recordings.
 I can also record audio cassette, open reel audio